 About

 Thanks for stopping by!
-My name is Ali, and I have 7+ years of experience in research and engineering.
+My name is Ali, and I have 7+ years of experience in research and engineering at the intersection of ML and HCI.

 Work

-At Amazon, I build data science tools to help internal auditors measure risk across Amazon’s diverse businesses.
-At Apple, I built datasets and ran evaluations to test upcoming AI/ML features for safety.
+At Amazon, I build AI systems for automated risk detection, such as multi-step tool-calling agents to flag financial fraud.
+At Apple, I built synthetic datasets and ran evaluations to test upcoming AI/ML features for safety.
 At Oracle Labs, I worked with the ML Research Group on measuring gender and racial biases in BERT as a function of the model’s scale and pre-training data (arXiv).
-At Intel, I worked with AI and Analytics team to build ML model explainability and fairness tools—the team later turned this work into a fantastic open souce Python toolkit.
+At Intel, I worked with AI and Analytics team to build ML model explainability and fairness tools—which eventually became an open souce Python toolkit.

 Research